Bolshy but brilliant

 With 189 Test wickets at an average of just 16.43, there's no doubt that Sydney Barnes, who was born today, was one of England's greatest bowlers, and arguably the greatest bowler produced anywhere.
 He was a powerful fast-medium bowler whose command of seam and swing made him close to unplayable.
-In 1913-14 he demolished South Africa with 17 for 157 - match figures that are second only to Jim Laker in a Test - and in all took 49 wickets in four Tests, a record for one series.
-He dabbled with county cricket for Warwickshire and Lancashire, but preferred to operate in league cricket - and remains the only man to be picked regularly for England while playing minor cricket.
-He was still playing for Staffordshire - for whom he grabbed 1432 wickets at the extraordinary average of nine - in his sixties.
-He died in Staffordshire in 1967.

-current page | With 189 Test wickets at an average of just 16.43, there's no doubt that Sydney Barnes, who was born today, was one of England's greatest bowlers, and arguably the greatest bowler produced anywhere.
-He was a powerful fast-medium bowler whose command of seam and swing made him close to unplayable.
-In 1913-14 he demolished South Africa with 17 for 157 - match figures that are second only to Jim Laker in a Test - and in all took 49 wickets in four Tests, a record for one series.
-He dabbled with county cricket for Warwickshire and Lancashire, but preferred to operate in league cricket - and remains the only man to be picked regularly for England while playing minor cricket.
+In 1913-14 he demolished South Africa with 17 for 157 - match figures that are second only to Jim Laker in a Test - and in all, took 49 wickets in four Tests, a record for one series.
+He dabbled in county cricket for Warwickshire and Lancashire, but preferred to operate in league cricket - and remains the only man to be picked regularly for England while playing minor cricket.
 He was still playing for Staffordshire - for whom he grabbed 1432 wickets at the extraordinary average of nine - in his sixties.
 He died in Staffordshire in 1967.